-This policy outlines the expectations that the Council and University Executive have of all employees with respect to risk management, to ensure management can demonstrate that risks in all parts of the University are being identified and managed in a way that is appropriate for the business environment and objectives.
+This policy outlines the expectations that the Council and University Executive have with respect to risk management, and to ensure management can demonstrate that risks in all parts of the University are being identified and managed in a way that is appropriate for the business environment and objectives.

 level of risk

 magnitude of a risk, expressed in terms of the combination of consequences and their likelihood